MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 but sadly it is difficult to acquire a KR League of Legends account if you live outside of the region.

-As for the game selection, I am using the criteria from [part 5](https://miscellaneousstuff.github.io/project/2021/09/08/tlol-part-5-download-scraping.html) when selecting games, # however, I have decided to change a few things.
-Firstly, I will be using `Miss Fortune` instead of `Ezreal`.
-The reason for this is that the attack damage carry (ADC) who is most popular each patch changes based on which champion is currently strong within that patch.
+As for the game selection, I am using the criteria from [part 5](https://miscellaneousstuff.github.io/project/2021/09/08/tlol-part-5-download-scraping.html) when selecting games, however, I have decided to change a few things.
+Firstly, I will be targetting `Miss Fortune` instead of `Ezreal`.
+The reason for this is that the champion who is most popular each patch changes based on which champion is currently strong within that patch.
 This means that a varying amount of data is available for each champion.
 Another criteria which I changed was deciding to scrape games where the game with the desired champion won the game only.
-Instead I scraped games where they won and lost and instead used basic meta-data about the performance of that player later on.
+Instead I scraped games where they won and lost and instead used basic metadata about the performance of that player later on.
 This means that more replays are available for the dataset and allows more precise fine tuning of the dataset as whether a player won or not is a crude estimate of their performance for each game.